 Mr. Cayres has gathered several prizes in national and international piano competitions, including the 8th Iowa Piano Competition, Boston University Concerto Competition and Richmond Piano Competition, 18th Leoš Janáček International Piano Competition in Brno (Czech Republic), Gina Bachauer South American Competition, Nelson Freire International Competition, Petrobras International Competition, Magdalena Tagliaferro Competition, Artlivre International Competition, as well as European competitions such as Sommerfestspiele Klavier Wettbewerb in Murten, Switzerland.

 Mr. Cayres studied with Rosélys Alleoni, Gilberto Tinetti, and Eduardo Monteiro in São Paulo, Brazil, and with Wha Kyung Byun and the late Anthony di Bonaventura in Boston.
 He also studied for one year at the Hochschule für Musik in Karlsruhe, Germany, while appearing in concert venues in Switzerland.
-He currently serves on the piano faculty at New England Conservatory Preparatory School, Rivers School Conservatory, Visiting Lecturer at Boston University School of Music, Eastern Illinois University, as well as Co-Director for Boston University Tanglewood Institute Young Artists Piano Program.
+He currently serves as piano faculty at New England Conservatory Preparatory School, Rivers School Conservatory, Visiting Lecturer at Boston University School of Music, as well as Co-Director for Boston University Tanglewood Institute Young Artists Piano Program.

 B.M., University of São Paulo, with Gilberto Tinetti and Eduardo Monteiro; independent studies at Staatliche Hochschule für Muzik in Karlsruhe, Germany; M.M. and G.D., New England Conservatory, with Wha Kyung Byun, chamber music with Richard Stoltzman; D.M.A., Boston University, with Anthony di Bonaventura; D.M.A Dissertation advisor: David Kopp, "The Piano Works by Leopoldo Miguez (1850-1902)."